CondeNast/Responsive-Design-Best-Practices/README.md

 ```

-IDs usually describe a unique “section”, and classes make up different parts of that section.
-Navigation is an example of a unique section.
-The different steps of the subscribe pages each have unique IDs but share common classes.
+IDs describe a unique “section” and can only be used once.
+Classes can and should be reused, and make up different parts of that section.
+This allows us to reuse style code, and JS event binding efficiently.
+Navigation is an example of when to use an ID.
+In our example pages, the different steps of the subscribe pages each have unique IDs but share common classes.

 ```
 <div id="step1" class="steps unfolded">